claesenm/optunity/docs/index.rst

 typically expensive to evaluate.
 Tuning examples include optimizing regularization or kernel parameters.

 The Optunity library is implemented in Python and allows straightforward integration in other machine learning environments.
-Optunity will soon become available in :doc:`R </wrappers/R/index>` and :doc:`MATLAB </wrappers/matlab/index>`.
+Optunity is currently also supported in :doc:`R </wrappers/R/index>`, :doc:`MATLAB </wrappers/matlab/index>` and Java through Jython.

 Optunity is free software, using a BSD-style license.